LBHackney-IT/referral-form-ingestion/README.md

 ## Environment Variables

-1. In CircleCI, add the following environment variables:
+In CircleCI, add the following environment variables:
-    1. CLIENT_EMAIL -- the email associated with the Google Service account
+ 1. CLIENT_EMAIL: Email associated with the Google Service account
-    2. PRIVATE_KEY  -- the private key of the Google Service account
+ 2. PRIVATE_KEY: Private key of the Google Service account
+ 3. SPREADSHEET_ID: Id of google spreadsheet that we update
+ 4. TEMPLATE_DOCUMENT_ID: Id of google doc we use as a template for creating new documents
+ 5. URL_COLUMN: Column that contains the URLs to to created google documents
-    3. CLASP_REFRESH_TOKEN -- the refresh token to authenticate Clasp with Google
+ 6. CLASP_REFRESH_TOKEN: Refresh token to authenticate Clasp with Google

 ### How to configure CircleCI for automated deployment of our appscript